 The Communication Department oversees a competitive speaking program in parliamentary debate.
 The Argumentation and Debate course (COMM 252) is the preparatory course for intercollegiate debate.
 Using a competitive debate format, the course highlights persuasive speaking and argument theory.
-Students are also able to receive training from the Chicago Debate League, serving as judges for inner city high school students.

 For more information, please contact Rebecca Sietman, the Director of Debate.

 How can I develop my interest in Journalism?